BeverCRM/PCF-ScheduleBoardView/README.md

 This control converts any dataset that has start date and end date in its records into Schedule Board.

-After changing the field type to “BeverControls.ScheduleBoardView” and setting all required properties
+After changing the field type to “BeverControls.ScheduleBoardView” and setting all required properties:

+- Name – Label of record on the board.
+(Required)
+- Start Date – Start DateTime of record on the board.
+(Required)
+- End Date - End DateTime of record on the board.
+(Required)
+- Color - Color of record on the board.
+(Optional)

 ![image](https://user-images.githubusercontent.com/61091700/222454624-a343922b-dcf7-42e3-8421-92928c12b0b4.png)